garcias/build-gamess/README.md

 The scripts will help you build GAMESS from source code on a virtual machine or container, relatively quickly and without need for specialized equipment or software.
 The default configuration is for a single-processor node and only 768 MB of shared memory.
-You can deply the resulting binary to other VMs/containers in a computational lab setting, with installation of the appropriate dependencies.
+You can deploy the resulting binary to other VMs/containers in a computational lab setting, with installation of the appropriate dependencies.

 ## What it doesn't do

 As written, the scripts and instructions won't build you a parallel-ready, research-grade configuration for your cluster.
 The broad aim is to get students some basic, practical experience running computations with professional tools.
+It also gives them the freedom to experiment using their less-powerful, personal computing resources.
 This specific project helps instructors build and deploy those tools.

 ## What is missing?